Official US Government Icon

 Single Entity Charters

-A single entity charter exists when an individual or company contracts and pays for the operation of an entire airplane (as opposed to one or two seats, or a group of seats, on an airplane).
-Individuals passengers on single entity charters do not pay their own airfare.
-The individual or company that contracted for the operation of the airplane must bear the entire cost of travel and cannot sell individual seats on the aircraft.
-For example, when a professional basketball team charters an entire aircraft to fly the basketball team and accompanying staff to games, the basketball players and accompanying staff do not pay for their individual seats on the aircraft.
+When an individual or company charters an entire plane for its own use (as opposed to selling tickets to passengers), this is known as a single-entity charter.
+Individual passengers on single-entity charters do not pay their own airfare.
+The individual or company that contracted for the operation of the airplane pays the entire cost of travel and cannot sell individual seats on the aircraft.
+For example, when a professional basketball team charters an entire aircraft to fly the basketball team and accompanying staff to games, and the players and staff do not pay to be on the flight, this is a single-entity charter.
+The basketball team that chartered the airplane also cannot sell empty seats on the flights to others such as members of the press.

 • Note: A single entity charter also exists when a group of individuals, who have self-aggregated, form a single entity for flights to be operated using small aircraft.